eye-division/lucytennyson-yoga/_posts/2019-03-02-thinking-of-a-yoga-holiday.md

 http://www.lindayoga.co.uk

 Nicole and Gary are a friendly and welcoming couple who have been running hotel-based yoga holidays near their home in the Costa Blanca for many years.
-I joined their yoga and walking holiday in Altea, which attracted a mixed bunch of all levels of yoga, and was well organised.
+I joined their yoga and walking holiday in Altea, which attracted a mixed bunch of all levels of yoga, and was relaxed and well organised.

 [https://www.yogabreaks.org.uk/retreats/](https://www.yogabreaks.org.uk/retreats/)